As Russia sees tech brain drain, other nations hope to gain

 Like all the Russian workers contacted for this story, Anastasia asked to remain anonymous.
 Moscow was cracking down on dissent even before the invasion of Ukraine, and people living outside Russia still fear reprisals.

-“As long as I can remember, there has always been fear around expressing one’s own views in Russia,” Anastasia said, adding that the war made the environment even more forbidding.
+“As long as I can remember, there has always been fear around expressing one’s own views in Russia,” Anastasia said, adding that the war and “the background noise of patriotism” made the environment even more forbidding.
 “I left one day before they began searching and interrogating people at the border.”

 The scale of the apparent brain drain was laid bare last week by Sergei Plugotarenko, the head of the Russian Association for Electronic Communications, an industry lobbying group.